Proptech Platform Lula Transforms Property Maintenance Operations for Managers Handling Large Portfolios

 Max / Unsplash

-Property maintenance remains one of the most labor-intensive and costly aspects of managing multifamily and commercial portfolios, often consuming 25 to 40 percent of operating budgets.
+Property maintenance remains one of the most labor-intensive and costly aspects of managing single-family rental portfolios.
 Kansas City-based proptech startup Lula has built a platform specifically designed to tackle this challenge, offering property managers a centralized system to coordinate repairs, vet contractors, and reduce response times across thousands of units.

 Key Details

-Lula's platform serves property management companies overseeing portfolios ranging from 500 to over 50,000 units.
-The system provides real-time tracking of maintenance requests, automated contractor dispatch based on availability and specialization, and consolidated billing that eliminates the need for multiple vendor invoices.
-Parrish, who oversees customer operations, has focused the company's approach on reducing average response times from the industry standard of 48-72 hours down to under 24 hours for non-emergency requests.
+Lula's platform serves single-family rental property management companies, providing real-time tracking of maintenance requests, automated contractor dispatch based on availability and specialization, and consolidated billing that eliminates the need for multiple vendor invoices.
+Parrish, who oversees customer operations, has focused the company's approach on streamlining maintenance workflows and improving response times for residents.

 Market Context